Social security in France

 The main concept is that a unique and central institution will pay for all medical costs and pensions so as to provide an equal level of coverage to the whole population.
-All incomes (salaries, dividends...) are taxed to fund this system.
-The main advantage is that its negotiating power lowers very significantly the price of medicine and the system covers systematically all expenses without limit (100% coverage for any long term or critical problem such as diabetes, cancer....).
+All incomes are taxed to fund this system.
+The main advantage is that its negotiating power lowers very significantly the price of medicine and the system covers systematically all expenses without limit (100% coverage for any long term or critical problem such as diabetes or cancer).
 The main drawback being the significant cost (albeit lower than that in the US).

+In 2018, Social security paid out €470 billion in social benefits, equivalent to 20% of France's GDP of €2,353 billion.
+Its main expenditure is on benefits for the sickness branch of the general scheme (€198.3 billion) and benefits for the old-age branch of the general scheme (€126.3 billion).
+Social security benefit fraud is relatively low (€2.3 billion), lower than social security contribution fraud by companies (€6.8 to €8.4 billion), and much lower than tax fraud (€80 to €100 billion).